michaelharms6010/github-tutorial-james/README.md

 - `git push origin feature-name`

 When the feature is complete, open a Pull Request from github to merge changes to master branch

+## Nomenclature

+clone: copies repository and links it to its github url
+add: adds local files to be tracked. `.` refers to everything in the current folder
+commit: makes a log of current changes with a description
+push: communicates changes to the github server